b0rdst31n/SbleedyGonzales/README.md

 - **[Sweyntooth](https://asset-group.github.io/disclosures/sweyntooth/)**: A suite of exploits targeting BLE vulnerabilities like L2CAP length overflow, truncated L2CAP, and more, leading to Crashes, Deadlocks and Security Bypasses.
 - **[KNOB BLE](https://knobattack.com/)**: A security vulnerability that allows attackers to interfere with the pairing process by reducing the entropy of the encryption key, making it easier to perform brute-force attacks and potentially gain unauthorized access.
 - **[BleedingTooth](https://google.github.io/security-research/pocs/linux/bleedingtooth/writeup.html)**: Set of zero-click vulnerabilities in the Linux Bluetooth subsystem that can allow an unauthenticated remote attacker in short distance to execute arbitrary code with kernel privileges on vulnerable devices.
-- **More to come...**
+- **And many more...**

-Read the [SbleedyGonzales Wiki-Page](https://github.com/b0rdst31n/SbleedyGonzales/wiki/Included-Exploits) for more information about the included exploits.
+Read the [SbleedyGonzales Wiki-Page](https://github.com/b0rdst31n/SbleedyGonzales/wiki/Included-Exploits) for more information about all included exploits.

 ## Installation